Aaron Hernandez's Double Life: Inside the Aftermath of His Suicide and the Questions Left Unanswered

 The possibility of Hernandez having CTE (it's mainly diagnosed postmortem) was never brought up and that too could've changed the course of things, Baez says.

-In November, the 7,100-square-foot mansion in North Attleborough, Mass., that Hernandez bought in 2012 for $1.3 million was sold to a real estate investor for $1 million.
+That November, the 7,100-square-foot mansion in North Attleborough, Mass., that Hernandez bought in 2012 for $1.3 million was sold to a real estate investor for $1 million.

-Meanwhile, wrongful death lawsuits—for Lloyd and the two men Hernandez was acquitted of killing outside a Boston nightclub, Daniel Jorge Correia de Abreu and Safiro Teixeira Furtado—have been filed against Hernandez's estate.
-Last month, Jenkins filed suit against those men's estates to try to ensure the proceeds from the home sale go to their daughter.
+The pile-up of complaints continued as wrongful death lawsuits—for Lloyd and the two men Hernandez was acquitted of killing outside a Boston nightclub, Daniel Jorge Correia de Abreu and Safiro Teixeira Furtado—were filed against Hernandez's estate.
+Jenkins then filed suit against those men's estates to try to ensure that the proceeds from the home sale would go to her daughter.

-"It's something that we're trying to pursue for his daughter, and unfortunately these cases move extremely slowly," he tells E!.
+"It's something that we're trying to pursue for his daughter, and unfortunately these cases move extremely slowly," Baez told E!
+News in March 2018.
 "So as time progresses we're moving forward as fast as we certainly can, but as thoroughly as we can."

-Baez, who participated in the Oxygen special, thinks that Hernandez's downfall and demise can ultimately mean more than the sum of its sad, chilling parts—even if it's just to serve as a cautionary tale about CTE.
+Baez, who participated in the various documentaries and news-gathering efforts to tell Hernandez's story and wrote his own book about his late client, Unnecessary Roughness, felt that the onetime NFL star's downfall and demise could ultimately mean more than the sum of its sad, chilling parts—even if it's just to serve as a cautionary tale about CTE.

 That may never be the case, of course, for the families of Odin Lloyd, Daniel Abreu and Safiro Furtado.
 Their loss wasn't mitigated by Hernandez's death, or whatever suffering he may have experienced in life.